qmlbook/qmlbook/docs/qmlstart/qmlstart.rst

 .. figure:: assets/objects_transformed.png

 The circle increments the x-position on each click and the box will rotate on each click.
 The triangle will rotate and scale the image down on each click, to demonstrate a combined transformation.
 For the scaling and rotation operation we set ``antialiasing: true`` to enable anti-aliasing, which is switched off (same as the clipping property ``clip``) for performance reasons.
-In your own work, when you see some rasterized edges in your graphics, then you should probably switch smooth on.
+In your own work, when you see some rasterized edges in your graphics, then you should probably switch smoothly on.

 .. note::

     To achieve better visual quality when scaling images it is recommended to scale images down instead of up.
-Scaling an image up with a larger scaling factor will result into scaling artifacts (blurred image).
-When scaling an image you should consider using ``antialiasing : true`` to enable the usage of a higher quality filter.
+Scaling an image up with a larger scaling factor will result in scaling artifacts (blurred image).
+When scaling an image you should consider using `` antialiasing: true`` to enable the usage of a higher quality filter.

 The background ``MouseArea`` covers the whole background and resets the object values.